-The Board of Directors has established instructions and governing documents with the aim of regulating the CEO's and the Board of Directors' roles and responsibilities.
-The manner in which the Board of Directors monitors and assures the guality of internal controls is documented in the Board of Directors' rules of procedure and Camurus' financial policy, as well as the policy for internal control, where the Board of Directors has established a number of fundamental guidelines of significance to the work with internal control.
+tions and governing documents with the aim of regulating the CEO's and the Board of Directors' roles and responsibilities.
+The manner in which the Board of Directors monitors and assures the quality of internal controls is documented in the Board of Directors' rules of procedure and Camurus' financial policy, as well as the policy for internal control, where the Board of Directors has established a number of fundamental guidelines of significance to the work with internal control.
 These guidelines include the regular control and follow-up of outcomes in comparison with expectations and preceding years, as well as supervision of the accounting policies applied by Camurus.
 The responsibility for maintaining an effective control environment and the ongoing work on risk assessment and internal control over the financial reporting is delegated to the CEO.
 However, the Board of Directors has ultimate responsibility.